hausen8/EasyProbe/README.md

 ### HISTORY

+- **v2.0**: Major update with new probe functions (width/midpoint, rotation and measuring)
-- **v1.2**: Added function to calculate backslash independently from INI values.
+- **v1.2**: Added function to calculate backslash independently from INI values
 - **v1.1**: Removed function to disable all buttons when a program is running due to a problem with pushed buttons remaining in high state after the program started.
 Added a spindle inhibit function while a probe tool is selected with M6.
 Some minor changes in macros.
 Read changelog file in macro folder for more information.
 - **v1.0**: Initial release